 If you take the etymology of the word Geofencing, the prefix “geo-” is a Greek word meaning “earth or land” and fencing in our context means “drawing an imaginary border.”
 So, in simpler terms, you get to draw an imaginary perimeter which will notify you whenever an object enters the boundaries.

-One of the important reasons for preferring geofencing technology is the safety aspect which it provides to your products by keeping a track through GPS or RFID.
-If you are using the application, you get a minute-to-minute update from the time the goods gets into the perimeter and also ensure that the equipment doesn’t stray away from the predetermined route.
-This application is widely used by the freight forwarders and logistics company as it helps them in tracing and tracking, stopping unauthorised entry, inbuilt smart thermostat and many more.
+One of the important reasons for preferring geofencing technology in supply chain management is the safety aspect which it provides to your products by keeping a track through GPS or RFID.
+If you are using the application, you get a minute-to-minute update from the time the goods get into the perimeter and also ensure that the equipment doesn’t stray away from the predetermined route.
+This application is widely used by the freight forwarders and logistics company as it helps them in tracing and tracking, stopping unauthorized entry, an inbuilt smart thermostat and many more.

-Here are probable impacts of Geo-fencing on different supply chain activities:
+Probable impacts of Geo-fencing on different supply chain management activities:

-Warehousing: Managing time is an important aspect in Logistics, with geofencing the applicant can organise the loading, unloading and transportation with ease.
-They also get information on the reasons for delays and the ways for minimizing it in the future activities.
+Managing time is an important aspect in the supply chain management, with geofencing the applicant can organize the loading, unloading, and transportation with ease.
+They also get information on the reasons for delays and the ways for minimizing it in future activities.
 With the above information, the applicant can engage in planning, improving scheduling, reducing manual reports and more.

-Logistics: Geofencing will provide the applicants with mobile GPS, tracking systems, real-time communications channels and better customer service levels.
+Geofencing will provide applicants with mobile GPS, tracking systems, real-time communications channels, and better customer service levels.

-The companies which embrace Geofencing will have a better edge to those who didn’t have it.
+The companies which embrace Geofencing in supply chain management will have a better edge to those who didn’t have it.
 The reason for opting geofencing is because they provide accuracy, supply chain visibility, operational efficiency, high flexibility in tracking systems, low on-site investment, high visibility and better control over the whole supply chain.